 Describe how the FSAR/UFSAR can be useful in preparation for a target set inspection.

-Describe any system or equipment interdependences identified while reviewing a site’s .
+Describe any system or equipment interdependences identified while reviewing a site’s PRIB or SPAR.

 TASKS:

 Locate a copy of the TSs for the BWR or PWR series course attended or for a site designated by your supervisor.